jbcodeforce/yarfba/docs/serverless/index.md

 ### Scaling

-While considering ways to scale our serverless architecture, there are some best practices to consider:
+While considering ways to scale a serverless architecture, there are some best practices to consider:

-* Separate our application and database.
+* Separate the application and database.
 * Take advantage of the AWS Global Cloud Infrastructure.
 * Identify and avoid heavy lifting.
 * Monitor for percentile.